Jet Harris: Later career

 In 2007, Harris was invited by UK singer Marty Wilde to be a special guest on his 50th Anniversary tour.
 This culminated in an evening at the London Palladium, with other guests including Wilde's daughters Kim and Roxanne, Justin Hayward of The Moody Blues and original Wildcats members Big Jim Sullivan, Brian "Licorice" Locking and Brian Bennett, who joined Hank Marvin and Bruce Welch of The Shadows on stage with Wilde and the current Wildcats (Neville Marten and Eddie Allen on guitar, Roger Newell bass, and Bryan Fitzpatrick, drums).
 The show's finale featured the closest thing to a Shadows reunion possible, with Marvin, Welch, Harris, Locking and Brian Bennett (who in 1962 had replaced Tony Meehan, now deceased) all appearing on stage with the show's company.

 The evening was filmed, and a DVD released, with Harris playing three tunes – "Diamonds", "Theme For Something Really Important" and "Scarlett O'Hara" – backed by the Wildcats.
 So successful was this tour that Wilde repeated the invitation to join him on his 2010 Born to Rock and Roll tour, which finished in Basingstoke on 20 November.
 Harris said that this was his most enjoyable working experience in years.

 His fan club arranged a 70th birthday party for him on 5 July 2009, at the Winter Gardens, Weston-super-Mare.

 In 2010, Harris started working with the Shadowers, led by guitarist Justin Daish.
 He began plans for a new show, featuring fresh material he had never performed before.
 However, regular tour dates and studio recordings with the Shadowers, Brian "Licorice" Locking and Alan Jones, though discussed, never materialised due to Harris' poor health.
 His last concert (5 February 2011 at Ferneham Hall, Fareham) saw him perform one tune ("Here I Stand" from his album The Phoenix Rises) with both Locking and Jones; this was the only time the three Shadows bass guitarists would ever perform together.

 Honours

 He was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours.

 In 2010, Harris was presented with a special award from the US Fender guitar company for his services to their company in effectively launching their bass guitar in the UK in 1960.

 Personal life and death

 Harris had five sons and a daughter.
 He resided in Bembridge, Isle of Wight.
-He was a heavy smoker and died on 18 March 2011, two years after being diagnosed with throat cancer, at the home of his partner Janet Hemingway, in Winchester.
+He was a heavy smoker and died at 71 years old on 18 March 2011, two years after being diagnosed with cancer of unknown primary, at the home of his partner Janet Hemingway, in Winchester.